Target Species

 Amounts to be administered and administration route

-Should be administered orally by squeezing the paste from the syringe onto the back of the tongue after feeding.
+The veterinary medicinal product should be administered orally by squeezing the paste from the syringe onto the back of the tongue after feeding.

 Each injector contains 4.8 g paste, equivalent to 900 mg fenbendazole.
 To prepare the syringe for the first use, remove the syringe tip and turn the dial ring until the edge of the ring nearest the tip lines up with the zero (0) on the tube.
 Depress the plunger and discard any expelled paste.
+To protect householders, discard any unused paste into tissue and immediately dispose of via the household waste.

 The syringe is ready for use.
 The plunger has 18 graduations, each unit corresponding to 50 mg fenbendazole.
-Determine the number of graduations needed based on the body weight of the animal.
+Determine the number of graduations needed based on the bodyweight of the animal.
 Turn the ring on the plunger to the corresponding graduation.

 Adult Cats and Dogs